Sam Hardy (footballer): Liverpool

+Aston Villa

+Hardy was transferred to Aston Villa in June 1912.
+During his time at Aston Villa he won two FA Cups in 1913 and 1920.

 Like so many other professionals, his career was interrupted by the outbreak of the First World War.
 Hardy kept his eye in during the conflict playing for his own club, Villa, four times, along with Plymouth Argyle, and Nottingham Forest.
 Forest did not concede any goals between 8 November 1915, and 2 January 1916 during part of the time Hardy was playing for them.
 Sam went into the Navy in 1916, but went back to Forest in 1918 and helped them to win a Midland title.

 In 1921 he left Villa after making 183 appearances.

+Nottingham Forest

 He joined Nottingham Forest in August 1921.
 The transfer fee was £1000, and Hardy helped them to the Second Division title by the end of his first season at the club in 1922.
 He played his last game for Forest on 4 October 1924, after making 109 appearances for the team.

 By the end of his international days, Hardy had played for 13 years as England's goalkeeper, earning himself 21 caps.
 He had seven clean sheets for the national team.

 Sam Hardy retired in 1925.
 Upon retirement, he became a publican, keeping pubs and billiard halls in the Chesterfield area and remained so until his death aged 84 on 24 October 1966.

 Charlie Buchan regarded Sam Hardy as the best goalkeeper that he had ever played against.
 Billy Walker and Herbert Chapman regarded Hardy as the best goalkeeper that they had seen.
 In 1998 Hardy appeared on the BBC's Football League 100 Legends list.
 He also was voted in at No. 94 in the official Liverpool Football Club web site poll.